Liudmyla Liashenko

-Liudmyla Liashenko (born 17 May 1993) is a Ukrainian cross-country skier and biathlete.
+Liudmyla Liashenko (born 17 May 1993) is a Ukrainian Para cross-country skier and biathlete.
 She has competed at the Paralympics in 2014, 2018 and 2022.

 Career

 Liudmyla Liashenko claimed her first Paralympic medal, bronze, in the women's 6km standing biathlon event, which was ultimately the first medal received by Ukraine at the 2018 Winter Paralympics.

 She won the bronze medal in the women's 10 km standing cross-country skiing event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the gold medal in the women's long-distance standing cross-country skiing event.
 In biathlon, she won the silver medal in the women's 6 km standing event.
 She also won the gold medal in the women's 10 km standing biathlon event.